SquareSushi/water-jug-challenge/README.md

-To run this you must:
+Steps to run this app:

 -Download and extract, or clone into a folder

--open folder with vscode and install dependecies with npm install
+-open folder with vscode and install dependecies with '$ npm install'

 -execute '$ npm run dev' in the console